Transfer Credit Evaluations

-Students transferring to Eastern Washington University from a Washington public baccalaureate institution who have official documentation certifying completion of all the lower division general education requirements from the sending institution have satisfied Eastern’s general education core requirements and university competencies and proficiencies.
-These are described in the sections titled, Core Requirements and University Competencies and Proficiencies and are shown in the shaded portion of the diagram The Undergraduate Degree.
+Students transferring to Eastern Washington University from a Washington public baccalaureate institution who have official documentation certifying completion of all the lower division general education requirements from the sending institution have satisfied Eastern’s university competencies, proficiencies and breadth area core requirements.

 Transfer Credit and Evaluation of Other Forms of College Credit

 Transfer credit is generally awarded for courses completed at regionally accredited two-year or four-year institutions.
 When determining transferable credit, Eastern adheres to the standards and practices of the American Association of Collegiate Registrars and Admissions Officers.
 Questions about the transferability of credits completed at institutions that are not regionally accredited should be directed to the Office of Admissions.